10 insightful facts about impact investing

 6. You can reduce your tax liabilities whilst making a difference

-For UK investors there are also often tax advantages to impact investments.
+For UK venture capital investors there are also often tax advantages to impact investments.
 It’s government policy to encourage businesses with innovative, disruptive technologies and know-how, and these are often those businesses which have the greatest positive social impact.
 It does this primarily through EIS, or the Enterprise Investment Scheme.

 This was introduced to provide significant tax incentives for those investing in smaller, high risk, unlisted companies.
 The tax relief stands at 30% of the cost of the shares, to be set against the individual’s income tax liability for the tax year in which the investment was made and this relief can be claimed up to a maximum of £1m invested in qualifying shares (higher for investments into 'knowledge intensive' companies).